11 Tips to Start Your Career as Model Scout, Agent, or Booker

 Work as an Intern or an Assistant

-Be willing to start on the ground floor and work your way up to a position as a scout, agent or booker.
-By immersing yourself in the industry, you'll gain a solid understanding of how model agencies function, the scouting, and booking process as well as meet valuable contacts in the industry.
+Be willing to start on the ground floor and work your way up to a position as a scout, agent, or booker.
+By immersing yourself in the industry, you'll gain a solid understanding of how model agencies function, the scouting and booking process, as well as meeting valuable contacts in the industry.

 Focus on One Type of Model

 Until you have been working in the industry for a while, it's best to specialize in one area and become an expert in that area.
 Decide where to focus your energies, which should be what interests you, whether it's representing only female editorial models, male models, child models, or swimsuit models.
 By honing in on one type of model, you'll become a specialist and the go-to person for that type of model or talent.

 Attend Conventions and Networking Events

 If you want to work on an international level, it's important that you meet and network with agents and scouts from the agencies with which you'd like to sign your models.
 The International Modeling & Talent Association (IMTA) hosts modeling conventions in New York and Los Angeles annually.
 A less expensive option is the Faces West Conference in Vancouver, Canada.

 If you can't attend a modeling convention a great online resource of agents and scouts is ModelScouts.com.
 The scouts at ModelScouts.com often mentor new scouts who bring them new faces to market to major agencies.

 It's certainly not necessary to have a law degree to be an agent.
 However, you should have a basic understanding of contract law and how to negotiate contracts.
 There are many great online resources that teach basic contract law for little or no cost.
 There are also more focused types of resources such as the book Hollywood Dealmaking - Negotiating Talent Agreements by Dina Appleton and Daniel Yankelevits.